This section is specially designed for our readers to have a glimpse of what is in store from the pens of Rory and Virginia – enjoy!

 The Last Rhino War

 Rory is completing his latest novel – a hard-hitting expose of the international crime syndicates that control the poaching of rhinos in Southern Africa.
 Is it too late to save the rhino species as demand from China and Vietnam spirals out of control?

 Somehow out of place in the old French Colonial villa, the tick-tock of an antique grandfather clock punctuated the silence.
-It was one of Johnny’s prize possessions—a gift from a desperate British diplomat who had developed a taste for opium.
+It was one of Johnny’s prized possessions—a gift from a desperate British diplomat who had developed a taste for opium.

 Johnny’s penetrating gaze shifted to the four men seated around the kneeling figure.
 Costas was first.
-The Greek sea captain, long a loyal member of the Red Lotus Triad, shifted uncomfortably on his seat in the silence that followed.
-He raised his hand slowly and signaled a down thumb.
-The next man, Major-General Syvongsay of the Lao People’s Army, raised his fist showing a similar down turned thumb.
+The Greek sea captain, long a loyal member of the Red Lotus Triad, shifted uncomfortably on his seat.
+He raised his hand and signaled thumbs down.
+The next man, Major-General Syvongsay, raised his fist and mirrored the gesture.
 The other two men followed suit.

-“Jin,” mouthed Johnny into the darkness.
+“Jin,” Johnny mouthed into the darkness.

-Johnny Wang sipped his tea, sighed and turned again to his men.
+Johnny Wang sipped his tea, sighed, and turned again to his men.

 “Jin, have his body delivered, in plain sight, to his family.
 It will send a signal to them and all those who worked for Nguyen that they shouldn’t cross the Red Lotus.”